Darren Manning: International career

-In 1999 Darren won the All-Japan Formula Three championship, and was the first driver to achieve the "perfect victory" at the Macau Grand Prix since Ayrton Senna by winning from pole position, leading every lap and setting a lap record.
+In 1999, Manning won the All-Japan Formula Three championship, and was the first driver to achieve the "perfect victory" at the Macau Grand Prix since Ayrton Senna by winning from pole position, leading every lap and setting a lap record.
 He also tested with the Williams F1 team.
-In 2000 he began working for the BAR Honda F1 team as a test driver while also racing in the FIA International Formula 3000 championship for Arden Team Russia.
+In 2000, he began working for the BAR Honda F1 team as a test driver while also racing in the FIA International Formula 3000 championship for Arden Team Russia.

-In 2002 he competed in the ASCAR (now SCSA) championship.
+In 2002, Manning competed in the ASCAR (now SCSA) championship.
 He had a one-off drive in the FIA Sportscar championship at Magny-Cours driving a Tampolli SR2 RTA-2001 in the SR2 class for JCI Developments.
-He also had a one-off drive at Rockingham in the CART series for Team St George, leading 18 laps on the way to 9th place.
-This led to a full-time drive for Walker Racing in 2003, taking one top-3 finish and 9th overall in the championship.
+He also had a one-off drive at Rockingham in the CART series for Team St George, leading eighteen laps on the way to ninth place.
+This led to a full-time drive for Walker Racing in 2003, taking one top-three finish and ninth overall in the championship.

-He joined Chip Ganassi's IRL team for 2004, in place of Tony Renna after Renna's fatal testing accident, finishing 11th in the championship having achieved 8 top-ten finishes, but he was released from his contract in the middle of 2005 after 24 starts, including the 2004 and 2005 Indianapolis 500.
+Manning joined Chip Ganassi's IRL team for 2004, in place of Tony Renna after Renna's fatal testing accident, finishing eleventh in the championship having achieved eight top-ten finishes, but he was released from his contract in the middle of 2005 after 24 starts, including the 2004 and 2005 Indianapolis 500.

-He raced at the last round of the 2005/6 A1 Grand Prix series at Shanghai, because main driver Robbie Kerr had other commitments and Darren helped secure A1 Team Great Britain third place in the overall standings.
-During 2006 he also drove a Nissan 350Z in the FIA GT Championship for RJN Motorsport.
+Manning raced at the last round of the 2005/6 A1 Grand Prix series at Shanghai, because main driver Robbie Kerr had other commitments and Manning helped secure A1 Team Great Britain third place in the overall standings.
+During 2006, he also drove a Nissan 350Z in the FIA GT Championship for RJN Motorsport.

-For the 2006-07 A1 Grand Prix season he moved into a permanent role in the Great Britain A1GP team, alongside Robbie Kerr and Oliver Jarvis.
+For the 2006-07 A1 Grand Prix season, Manning moved into a permanent role in the Great Britain A1GP team, alongside Robbie Kerr and Oliver Jarvis.

 On 14 November 2006, Manning was named the driver of the A. J. Foyt Enterprises No. 14 car in the IRL IndyCar series for the 2007 season, marking his return to the league after a one-year absence.
 Manning also drove in the 2007 24 Hours of Daytona and led his team to a second-place finish, leading the race during a long overnight stint in the rain.
-He finished 13th in IndyCar points in 2007, capturing 5 top-tens in what was widely considered a significant step forward for the previously struggling Foyt team.
-In 2008 he finished second at Watkins Glen, with six further top ten finishes en route to 14th overall.
+He finished thirteenth in IndyCar points in 2007, capturing five top-tens in what was widely considered a significant step forward for the previously struggling Foyt team.
+In 2008 he finished second at Watkins Glen, with six further top ten finishes en route to fourteenth overall.

-In 2009, he was racing for Dreyer & Reinbold Racing in IndyCar, but left after two races.
+In 2009, Manning was racing for Dreyer & Reinbold Racing in IndyCar, but left after two races.
 No reason has been given by either driver or team.

-In 2010 Manning drove for Spirit of Daytona Racing in the Rolex 24 Hours of Daytona in the number 90 Daytona Prototype.
+In 2010, Manning drove for Spirit of Daytona Racing in the Rolex 24 Hours of Daytona in the No. 90 Daytona Prototype.